 This link will lead you to run the WordPress upgrade script by accessing wp-admin/upgrade.php.
 Follow the instructions presented on your screen.

 Note: Make sure the database user name registered to WordPress has permission to create, modify, and delete database tables before you do this step.
 If you installed WordPress in the standard way, and nothing has changed since then, you are fine.

 If you want to run the upgrade script manually:

 If you experience difficulties with login after your upgrade, it is worth clearing your browser's cookies.

 In your Administration Screen > Settings > Permalinks screen update your Permalink Structure and, if necessary, place the rules in your .htaccess file.
 Also see Using Permalinks for details regarding Permalinks and the .htaccess file.

 Please review the Plugin Compatibility List and Theme Compatibility List, or plugin/theme authors, to find plugins and themes compatible with your new WordPress version.
 Upload and install new versions of your Plugins and Themes, if necessary.

-Use your Administration Panel, Plugins, to activate your Plugins.
+Use your Administration Screen, Plugins, to activate your Plugins.
 If your plugins do not appear on the Plugin Compatibility List and you are not sure if they will work correctly with the new version, activate each plugin, one at a time, and test that there are no problems before continuing.

 Beginning with WordPress Version 2.6, three (3) security keys, AUTH_KEY, SECURE_AUTH_KEY, and LOGGED_IN_KEY, are used to insure better encryption of information stored in the user's cookies.
 Beginning with Version 2.7 a fourth key, NONCE_KEY, was added to this group.